 Let me explain.

 It was October of 2007 when we first heard of Joss Whedon’s return to television with a new series called Dollhouse about a young woman who is everybody’s fantasy.
 Sweet.
 And then we heard it would star Buffy The Vampire Slayer alum Eliza Dushku.
 Even sweeter.
 But then we heard it would be setup at Fox, the studio behind the mishandled masterpiece Firefly.
-Not as sweet, but we were in the hands of The Master and if HE trusted those suits again, well, so would we.
+Not as sweet, but we were in the hands of The Master and if he trusted those suits again, well ...
 And then we heard what it was; something totally different from The Whedonverse we’d lived in thus far.
 And then pages of the Pilot Script surfaced.
 They were confusing, not as “Joss” as we expected.
-But that’s okay; it was, after all, Joss.
+But that’s okay; it was Joss.
 But then we heard Fox was once again meddling with The Plan.
 Joss?
 They pulled his Pilot.
 Demanded changes.
-“IT’S FIREFLY ALL OVER AGAIN!”
-Okay, not so much with the sweetness.
+“It's Firefly all over again!"
 But wait!
 Joss pulled the Pilot himself!
 It was still his show!
-WHAT’S GOING ON OVER THERE?!
+What's going on over there?!
 And then we saw the trailer.
 “Did I fall asleep?”
 “For a little while.”
-YEEEEESSSSS.
+Yesssss.
 And in February of 2009 the show premiered and we saw six words we’d not seen on television in almost as many years: Written & Directed by Joss Whedon.
 Indeed, Mr. Gleason: how sweet it is.

 For two seasons we were given a glimpse inside this new world.
 Far too short a time for a show as involved as it is, and far too short a time for those of us that were glued to the screen those Friday evenings.
 A factory of our dreams, so long as we trusted that factory to not let the dreams become our nightmares.
 There was the clunky start – Stage Fright – and the early gem – Man On The Street.
-And there were those that beset the dolls’ mortality – Needs – and birthed the endgame’s immortality – Haunted.
+And there were those that beset the dolls’ mortality – Needs – and birthed the endgame’s immortality: Haunted.
 Writers wrote, Actors acted, and Fox seemed to relax its hold and allow Whedon to tell his story.
 By the end of the first season – Alpha! – things were looking up.
 And how we culminated?
 “I hope I’m still alive when we find me.”
 We never doubted the sweet for a second.
-We bought the Season 1 DVDs, poured over them, loved them.
+We bought the Season 1 DVDs and poured over them.
 We couldn’t wait for Season 2!
 But then the news: it might not be coming back?
+Who knew anything?
+Tell us!
 We raced to Whedonesque.
-WHO KNEW ANYTHING?!
-TELL US!
-We fought.
-We prayed.
+And we fought.
+And we prayed.
 And the benevolent Fox spared us.
 But for how long?

 The reason I mention any of this is because we now live in a world where we can’t help but mention it.
 Because we can’t escape it.
 I, for one, wish I didn’t see or hear half the things I do in the course of watching a show.
 Because whatever happened to just watching the show?
 I remember watching Buffy in its initial run and I’d stay away from “next week on” just so I wouldn’t have a glimpse of what lay ahead.
 (When they intentionally kept Anthony Stewart Head’s credit from his return to the show?
 “I’d like to test that theory.”
 Thank you!)
 But that’s where we are now.
-With the Internet and Entertainment Tonight and TMZ feeding us info, not to mention the shows themselves feeding that very publicity, it’s the “secrets revealed” that spark our interest.
+With the Internet feeding us info, not to mention the shows themselves feeding that very publicity, it’s the “secrets revealed” that spark our interest.
 The drama behind the drama.
-“What the network wouldn’t allow you to see!”
-The immediacy of iTunes and Hulu and DVD Boxsets and Netflix all but deny our escape.
+The immediacy of iTunes and Netflix and Hulu and DVD Boxsets all but deny our escape.
 And as much as I too give in to the immediacy of our fandom – who can’t help but indulge? – I do miss the days when I got to yell, “It’s on!”

 Okay, I’ll explain.

 For some time now, I’ve been thinking about watching Buffy.
-Not again, as I often do, but rather – eventually along with Angel – live during their initial run in the late nineties and early aughts, when friends would come over for that wonderful two-hour event every Tuesday evening.
-And so I started thinking about watching ANYTHING live, before the coming of TiVO, when getting together with friends to watch The New Episode was indeed a case for getting together.
+Not again, as I often do, but rather – eventually along with Angel – when I got to watch it live during its initial run in the late nineties and early aughts, when friends would come over for that wonderful two-hour event every Tuesday evening.
+And so I started thinking about watching anything live, before the coming of TiVO, when getting together with friends to watch The New Episode was indeed a case for getting together.
 We’d potluck dinner and drinks, inevitably bake chocolate chip cookies, and sit and watch TV.
-When commercials appeared, we’d rush to the restroom, or refill our plates and glasses, and when the show came back on, someone would yell, “It’s on!” – always sing-songingly long like that, “It’s ooo-ooon!” – and we’d rush back in … and sit … and stare …
+When commercials appeared, we’d rush to the restroom, or refill our plates and glasses, and when the show came back on, someone would yell, “It’s on!” – always sing-songingly long like that, “It’s ooo-ooon!” – and we’d rush back in … and sit … and hush …

 And so perhaps you’ll appreciate a nostalgic melancholy for those of us, say, thirty and older who are the last to watch TV as it aired; the last to experience that weekly, episodic magic.
 Yes, shows still air, and they’re still episodic, but the birth of TiVO and boxsets and downloadable episodes and ever-evolving “seasons” have changed the way we view TV.
-The way we CAN view TV.
+The way we can.
 Before, it was Buffy aired Tuesdays at 8:00.
 Now?
-I’d sadly have no idea.
+I sadly have no idea.
 For instance, I love Glee.
 Never miss it.
 But when is it on?
 Haven’t a clue.
-At the beginning of the season my wife and I set our TiVO, it does its thing, and we watch.
-And if we miss an ep?
-Doesn’t matter, there it is for us to get to when we can.
-And sometimes real life butts its head enough that we go a week or two without seeing it and we have to play catch-up.
-So we cook a nice meal on a Sunday evening and sit and watch three episodes in a row.
+At the beginning of the season I set my TiVO, it does its thing, and I watch.
+And if I miss an ep?
+Doesn’t matter, there it is for me to get to when I can.
+And sometimes real life butts its head enough that I go a week or two without seeing it and I have to play catch-up.
+So I cook a nice meal on a Sunday evening and sit and watch three in a row.
 But you see what I mean?
-As the way we’re ABLE to view TV has changed over the years, HOW we view it can’t help but follow.
+As the way we’re able to view TV has changed over the years, how we do so can’t help but follow.
 And those special nights of staying in or rushing home – much less getting friends together to join in the fun (much less not seeing or hearing anything about the show before catching up our TiVOd viewings?) – simply dissolve into that very nostalgia of happier days.
-Alas.

 Well, I wanted to write about this for a while, so as I started thinking about watching Buffy and Angel, I couldn’t help but think about watching Dollhouse, not to mention tackling any words on the Whedonverse is a tough market indeed, as there are far better writers out there that I knew in the wake of the show’s demise would delve deeply into its psyche.
 So I thought, “What could I bring?”
 Maybe it would help if I rewatched the episodes.
 Or perused the websites.
 Or chatted with fellow fans.
 After all, I knew I’d be up against some of the smartest and most devoted fans out there.
 And that’s when it hit me.
 What I had – didn’t have – working for me.